oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Verification by the Verifier  {#verifier_verification}

-Upon receiving a presentation from a Holder, in the form of either an SD-JWT or an SD-JWT+KB, in addition to the checks outlined in (#sd_jwt_verification), Verifiers need to ensure that
+Upon receiving a presentation from a Holder, in the form of either an SD-JWT or an SD-JWT+KB, in addition to the checks described in (#sd_jwt_verification), Verifiers need to ensure that

  * if Key Binding is required, then the Holder has provided an SD-JWT+KB, and
  * the Key Binding JWT is signed by the Holder and valid.